Balance disorder exercises

 The aim of Vestibular Rehabilitation is to retrain the brain to recognise and process signals from the balance (vestibular) system, in coordination with information from vision and muscles/joints.
 This often involves desensitising the balance system to movements that provoke symptoms.

-After full assessment of the problem a Specialist Audiologist or ENT Doctor will develop an individualised treatment plan that can include exercises to be performed at home which combine specific head and body movements with eye exercises.
-This may also include gradually increasing activities and exercise in order to strengthen muscles and increase tolerance for certain movements.
+This may involve exercises to be performed at home which combine specific head and body movements with eye exercises.
+It may also include gradually increasing activities and exercise in order to strengthen muscles and increase tolerance for certain movements.

 In most cases, overall balance improves if the exercises are correctly and accurately performed.
 Other symptoms will diminish, and dizziness, vertigo, and nausea will decrease or disappear.
 Often, Vestibular Rehabilitation is so successful that no other treatment or medication is required.